-Can you believe it’s October already?
-That means that if you’re thinking of looking for Christmas temp jobs this year, now is the time to start applying if you haven’t already.
+Don’t the seasons fly by?
+If you’re thinking of looking for Christmas temp jobs this year, September and October are the time to start applying if you haven’t already.

 What are Christmas temping jobs,exactly?